diffusiondata/tutorials/data-store/diffusion-kafka-app-L3/README.md

 Set lines 50-52 of `public/js/subscriberApp.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
 You can also leave the default values and connect to our sandbox service:
 * host: host ("kafkagateway.us.diffusion.cloud" by default)
-* user: "GBP:EUR Subscriber", // This user only have access to a specific topic path: "kafka/fx/GBP:EUR"
+* user: "GBP:EUR Subscriber", // This user only has access to a specific topic path: "kafka/fx/GBP:EUR"
 * password: 'password'

 # Execution